-The Public Fund Survey Summary of Findings for FY 2020 reflects data compiled by the Center for Retirement Research at Boston College as part of the Public Plans Data.
-The Public Plans Data available online was reviewed as of October 18, 2022 and reflects valuation dates ending on or before December 31, 2020.
-For certain plans, annual valuations are not performed in which case the data is older than 2020.
-The Public Fund Survey Summary of Findings for FY 2020 which surveyed 119 public pension plans with estimated combined assets of \$3.86 trillion, found a median investment return assumption of 7.25 percent.
+The Public Fund Survey Summary of Findings for FY 2021 reflects data compiled by the Center for Retirement Research at Boston College as part of the Public Plans Data.
+The Public Plans Data available online was reviewed as of October 16, 2023 and reflects valuation dates ending on or before December 31, 2021.
+For certain plans, annual valuations are not performed in which case the data is older than 2021.
+The Public Fund Survey Summary of Findings for FY 2021 which surveyed 128 public pension plans with estimated combined assets of \$4.82 trillion, found a median investment return assumption of 7.00 percent.

-The most recent Public Plans Data included 219 plans with investment return assumptions ranging from 4.25 percent to 8.25 percent.
-Further, the data indicates that the median assumed real rate of return, which accounts for inflation, is 4.55 percent.
+The most recent Public Plans Data included 228 plans with investment return assumptions ranging from 4.50 percent to 8.25 percent.
+Further, the data indicates that the median assumed real rate of return, which accounts for inflation, is 4.50 percent.
 According to the valuation report, the underlying inflation assumption used by the Plan's actuary in the actuarial valuation is 3.10 percent.
-Therefore, the assumed real rate of return net of administrative expenses for 2021 is 5.15 percent.
+Therefore, the assumed real rate of return for 2022 is 5.15 percent.

-In the Public Plans Data, pulled as of October 18, 2022, only one plan used an investment return assumption of 8.25 percent or higher.
-The Retirement Plan's investment assumption of 8.25 percent falls within the range of Public Fund Survey data due solely to one plan with a return assumption of 8.25 percent.
+In comparing the Public Plans Data currently available online data with the data from last year, we note that 1 plan (out of 219 plans) reported using an 8.25 percent investment return or higher in data pulled as of October 18, 2022, and this is unchanged (1 plan out of 228) in data pulled as of October 16, 2023.
+The highest real return in the current data is 5.35 percent (1 plan).
+The Retirement Plan's investment assumption of 8.25 percent is at the upper edge of the Public Fund Survey data range, due solely to one outlier plan with a return assumption of 8.25 percent.